 By now you know after four years of my makeup tutorials, I LIVE for a good experiment.
 I’ve always wondered how much of a difference there is if you line the lips first then apply lipstick or apply lipstick first then apply lip liner.
 Am I the only one?
 Maybe LOL!
 But I had to shoot the experiment to see for myself.
 Here are my findings albeit subtle:

-- Your Favorite Lip Liner: I used this favorite lip pencil ($$) because it’s insanely rich in color and doesn’t skip or drag.
+- Your Favorite Lip Liner: I used this favorite lip pencil ($$) (in Waimea) because it’s insanely rich in color and doesn’t skip or drag.
 This is my favorite drug store lip pencil ($).

-- Your Favorite Lipstick: My favorite lipstick of all time is hands down this one ($$) because its formula and pigment-level are unmatched.
+- Your Favorite Lipstick: My favorite lipstick of all time is hands down this one ($$) (in Mocha) because its formula and pigment-level are unmatched.
 This is my favorite drug store lipstick ($).

 (ABOVE) LINER BEFORE LIPSTICK: